esnthere/VT-IQA/test_org/README.md

 ## If you like this work, please cite:

 {
-  author={Song, Tianshu and Li, Leida and Chen, Pengfei and Liu, Hantao and Qian, Jiansheng},
+   author={Li, Leida and Song, Tianshu and Wu, Jinjian and Dong, Weisheng and Qian, Jiansheng and Shi, Guangming},
   journal={IEEE Transactions on Circuits and Systems for Video Technology},
-  title={Blind Image Quality Assessment for Authentic Distortions by Intermediary Enhancement and Iterative Training},
+  title={Blind Image Quality Index for Authentic Distortions With Local and Global Deep Feature Aggregation},
   year={2022},
   volume={32},
-  number={11},
+  number={12},
-  pages={7592-7604},
+  pages={8512-8523},
-  doi={10.1109/TCSVT.2022.3179744}
+  doi={10.1109/TCSVT.2021.3112197}
 }